galaxyproject/galaxy-hub/content/events/gcc2022/conduct/index.md

 ## COVID-19 policy

-To protect participant safety, masks are required during all GCC2022 events, with the following exceptions:
+To protect participant safety, **masks are required during all GCC2022 events**, with the following exceptions:
 - You are presenting
 - You are actively eating / drinking